rauler7/devops-bc/README.md

 - Regular security audits and compliance checks

 ## Monitoring and Logging

-- Prometheus for metrics collection
-- Grafana for visualization
-- ELK stack for log aggregation
 - Custom audit logging for security events

 ## Troubleshooting